cavaunpeu/willwolf.io-source/content/life/my-readme.md

 # How to learn from me

 If you value what I have to say, let me know.
 Ask for more.
-I love to share what I've learned from others.
+I love to share what I've been taught by others.
+To pass the torch, if you will!
 If you're open to learn, I'm genuinely excited to teach.

-[^1]: .
+# Anything I missed?

+Let me know in the comments and I'll do my best to address.